LRT Line 2 (Metro Manila): West extension

-A 3.02 km extension of the line to the Manila North Harbor in Tondo, Manila has been proposed.
-It was first announced in August 2006, when the LRTA announced its intention to extend the line eastward to Antipolo and westward to the Pier 4 of the Manila North Harbor.
-It was approved by the National Economic and Development Authority (NEDA) on May 19, 2015.
+A 3.02 km extension of the line to the Manila North Harbor in Tondo has been proposed.
+It was first announced in August 2006, when the LRTA announced the then-proposed east and west extensions, and was approved by the National Economic and Development Authority (NEDA) on May 19, 2015.
 The construction of this extension would create three stations, one near the Tutuban PNR station, one in Divisoria, and one near the North Port Passenger Terminal in Manila North Harbor's Pier 4 which would serve as its terminus.
 In an interview, LRTA Administrator Ret.
 Gen. Reynaldo Berroya stated that they are aiming to finish the project by 2022 to 2023.
 The project is now expected to start construction in 2025.

 The total project cost is estimated to be ₱10.12 billion.
 In 2019, WESTRAX Joint Venture was awarded the contract for the consultancy services for the project.